Coerres/Coerres/README.md

 <h1 align="center">Hi 👋, I'm Carina Cordes </h1>

-I am a Software Engineer currently enrolled at IMS, a computer science school in St. Gallen.
-Specializing in backend programming, I have acquired valuable experience in C#, Python, and JavaScript through internships and a lot of projects myself.
-Looking ahead, I aspire to further my education in computer science or AI, aiming to contribute to meaningful advancements in a nice, impactful company dedicated to making a positive difference in the world.
+I am a Software Engineer currently studying at IMS, a computer science school in St. Gallen.
+With a specialization in backend programming and game development, I have gained valuable experience in C#, Python, and JavaScript through internships and numerous personal projects.
+Looking ahead, I aim to further my education in computer science or AI, aspiring to contribute to meaningful advancements at a company dedicated to making a positive impact in the world.